krlabs/LinkedIn-Web-Scraper/README.md

 # LinkedIn-Web-Scraper

-A simple Web Scraper LinkedIn posts based on Python and Selenium WebDriver for Chrome web-browser.
+A simple Web Scraper of LinkedIn feed posts based on Python and Selenium WebDriver for Chrome browser.

 Needs Chromedriver latest version and Google Chrome Stable.
 Read guide: